How to make Halloween Swirl Cookies that are fun for Halloween Parties. Great for the entire family.

 Well, this week I attempted to make a Halloween version of those cookies.
 I am going to say attempted because my swirls turned into camouflage and did not quite swirl.

 I can't believe Halloween is right around the corner.
-It feels like we just celebrated Fourth of July.
-How in the world are we already deep into Fall with leaves changing colors, the weather cooling off and Christmas music playing at some stores.
-Do you ever feel like you need a rewind or pause button to make sure you don't miss a holiday or season?
+It feels like we just celebrated the Fourth of July.
+How in the world are we already deep into Fall with leaves changing colors, the weather cooling off, and Christmas music playing at some stores.

 My next confession other than that I can't seem to get the swirl on the cookies quite right is that I totally cheated with these cookies......

-I wanted to make something quick, easy and fun without worrying about measuring out ingredients and shifting flour and so on.
+I wanted to make something quick, easy, and fun without worrying about measuring out ingredients and sifting flour and so on.
 Some days the quick and easy bags of mix are the best thing in the world for a fast quick treat.

 My dear and amazing Husband is a bit of a cookie dough fiend and decided to "test" the dough to make sure it tasted great.
 He said he took a bit from each bowl so I would not have an uneven dough.

 I placed wax paper over my Silpat mat so I would have a guide for rolling out the dough.
-This made it easier to make sure each of the colors were rolled out close to the same size.
+This made it easier to make sure each of the colors was rolled out close to the same size.

 I layered each of the dough colors on top of each other.

 Then I started to roll the dough.
-This is were things kind of went sideways.
+This is where things kind of went sideways.
 When I went to cut the dough I ended up smooshing all of the colors together.
 I am not quite sure how to cut the dough without the colors and dough melding together.
 Does anyone know the trick to this?

-In the end I ended up with not so swirled Halloween Cookies that might be better off being called camouflage cookies or crazy funny Halloween cookies...Either way they tasted pretty darn good and were a lot of fun to make.
+In the end, I ended up with not so swirled Halloween Cookies that might be better off being called camouflage cookies or crazy funny Halloween cookies...Either way, they tasted pretty darn good and were a lot of fun to make.